 If the Gripper is powered and initialized, it will move as soon as a change to the parameter is made (position, speed, force).

-Change speed and force when grasping fragile objects or other specific parts.
+Change speed and force when grasping objects.
 In all other cases, it is recommended to use maximum speed and force.

 Grip Check node

 In order to add and edit a Grip Check node: